Driisa/BDS_2_Applied-Deep-Learning-and-Artificial-Intelligence-Final/README.md

 ## Additional Documentation

 For more detailed information about the project:
-- [documantation.md](documantation.md): Details about the design and implementation in relation to the academic assignment
+- [Assignment ansswering](documantation.md): Details about the design and implementation in relation to the academic assignment
 - [Virtual Environment Setup](setup.md): Detailed guide for setting up the virtual environment

 ## Contributors